peteroupc/CBOR/docs/PeterO.Cbor.CBOREncodeOptions.md

 <b>Parameters:</b>

- * <i>useIndefLengthStrings</i>: A value indicating whether to always encode strings with a efinite-length encoding.
+ * <i>useIndefLengthStrings</i>: A value indicating whether to always encode strings with a definite-length encoding.

- * <i>allowDuplicateKeys</i>: A value indicating whether to disallow duplicate keys when reading CBOR bjects from a data stream.
+ * <i>allowDuplicateKeys</i>: A value indicating whether to disallow duplicate keys when reading CBOR objects from a data stream.

 ### Default

     public static readonly PeterO.Cbor.CBOREncodeOptions Default;

 Default options for CBOR objects.
-Disallow duplicate keys, and always ncode strings using definite-length encoding.
-These are recommended ettings for the options that may be adopted by certain CBORObject methods n the next major version.
+Disallow duplicate keys, and always encode strings using definite-length encoding.
+These are recommended settings for the options that may be adopted by certain CBORObject methods in the next major version.

 ### NoDuplicateKeys

     public static readonly PeterO.Cbor.CBOREncodeOptions NoDuplicateKeys;

-Disallow duplicate keys when reading CBOR objects from a data stream. sed only when decoding CBOR objects.
+Disallow duplicate keys when reading CBOR objects from a data stream.
+Used only when decoding CBOR objects.
 Value: 2.

 ### NoIndefLengthStrings

     public static readonly PeterO.Cbor.CBOREncodeOptions NoIndefLengthStrings;

 Always encode strings with a definite-length encoding.
-Used only when ncoding CBOR objects.
+Used only when encoding CBOR objects.
 Value: 1.

 ### None